 - New practices are defined as architecture and design firms that have been founded after January 1, 2006.
 (Registered and non-registered)

 - The Competition is open to all designers

 - Selected firms must be located within the 5 boroughs of New York City

 - All work for built projects must credit the architect of record for the project on the individual portfolio page.

 - Theoretical and un-built work is welcome and encouraged

 Registration and Submission Process

-Register online at TBD by January 6, 2016.
+Register online here by January 8, 2016.
 You will receive a submission ID number, which should be included on the top right hand corner of each page of your PDF portfolio and in the file name and will serve as confirmation of your payment.
-The digital portfolio should be 1 landscape oriented 11x 17 10 page, 6MB maximum PDF, which includes a practice narrative (500 words maximum).
+The digital portfolio should be one landscape oriented 11x 17 ten page, 6MB maximum PDF, which includes a practice narrative (500 words maximum).
 Images should be RGB and not exceed 300 dpi.
 This submission should be completed no later than 12 pm Eastern Standard Time on January 8, 2016.

 Entrants must also include a signed image release form and a copy of “Certificate of Firm Incorporation” or a signed certification that practice was founded after January 1, 2006.

 When applicable, the architect or firm of record, associate architects, project team, consultants, client, and general contractor must be credited.
 Failure to do so may lead to disqualification.